 Some 23 long-term projects make the Academy the largest non-university research institution with a profile in the humanities in the region.
 These projects include large German and foreign-language dictionaries; historical-critical editions of ancient, medieval, and modern texts and sources; “classic” works from diverse scientific fields; as well as a number of documentations.

 In a rather innovative form for the academic world in Germany, Academy members work on interdisciplinary projects with external and talented young experts on issues relevant to the future of society.
 Their findings are presented to the public in research reports and memoranda.
 Central fields include the monitoring of short and long-term scientific developments in Germany.

 The Academy encourages the dialogue between science and society in a variety of ways.
 Assorted events are held to emphasize this mission.
-The Academy also publishes the journal Gegenworte, which provides a platform for debating knowledge.
 With its initiative Academy and School and other individual activities, the Academy also addresses younger audiences.
 In addition, it has attempted to explore and present central issues by networking with other institutions on annual topics.

-The Academy is part of an international network based on cooperation agreements with almost twenty academies on four continents.
-In cooperation with the German Academy of Natural Scientists Leopoldina (Deutsche Akademie der Naturforscher Leopoldina) – it has founded The Young Academy (Die Junge Akademie) which is, even from an international perspective, a unique organisation for promoting outstanding young academics in Germany.
+The Academy is part of an international network based on cooperation agreements with nineteen academies on four continents.
+In cooperation with the German Academy of Natural Scientists Leopoldina (Deutsche Akademie der Naturforscher Leopoldina) – it has founded in 2000 Die Junge Akademie which is, even from an international perspective, a unique organisation for promoting outstanding young academics in Germany.

 Under the leadership of the German National Academy of Sciences Leopoldina , and in conjunction with acatech – National Academy of Science and Engineering , as well as the other seven German academies (united in The Union of the German Academies of Sciences and Humanities ), the Berlin-Brandenburg Academy of Sciences and Humanities contributes to the work of the National Academy.